It’s time to talk: young people and money regrets

-The research was commissioned by the Money Advice Service to explore why young adults get into difficulty and how they might be prevented from getting into bad money habits
+The overarching aim of the study was to explore why young adults get into financial difficulty and how they can prevent getting into bad money habits.

 The findings do not directly address all of the research questions, but identify:

-- A myopic attitude to money: ‘Spend today, worry tomorrow’, with credit regarded as ‘free money’; being ‘good with money’ is perceived to be boring and restrictive.
+- ‘Spend today, worry tomorrow’ is a common attitude, with credit regarded as ‘free money’.
+Often they perceive being ‘good with money’ is boring and restrictive.

-- Naïve optimism: Even a ‘bad’ decision is assumed to get better with time.
+- Often, young people assume that even a ‘bad’ decision will get better with time.

-- Scope for opportunity: Money remains a taboo subject which friends and family do not discuss openly; many lack opportunities to ‘practice’ money management when growing up when the stakes are lower.
+- Money remains a taboo subject that friends and family do not discuss openly.
+Many young people lack opportunities to ‘practice’ money management when growing up when the stakes are lower.

 Points to consider

 - Methodological strengths or limitations: The research presents the results of primary qualitative research.
 However, it does not specify how the participants were sampled or how the analysis was undertaken.
 Therefore it is difficult to assess the robustness of the findings or their conclusions.
-Illustrative case studies are offered to help validate the findings, although they cannot do this in isolation.
+The research draws on illustrative case studies to help validate the findings, although they cannot do this in isolation.

 - Generalisability/ transferability: As the authors point out, the research so far has been in an artificial setting and it is not clear how well this will transfer to real situations.